whitlaaa/dotfiles/README.md

 ## VS Code

-All Visual Studio Code settings, keybindings, and extensions are synced via the [Setting Sync Extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync).
-This [gist](https://gist.github.com/whitlaaa/edd824ee2034ed08b5f79d5506af11ac) holds the synced settings.
+All Visual Studio Code settings, keybindings, and extensions are synced via the builtin settings sync functionality.

-I chose syncing via the extension instead of [Mackup](https://github.com/lra/mackup/) since it also syncs installed extensions, which Mackup doesn't take care of.